sugi-chan/siege_operator_detection/README.md

 the only real difference is I have modified the utils.py file for prediction of operators faces using the face_recognition python library.

-the related datasets are around 3gb, so message me if you want a copy, but overall not hard to create
+~~the related datasets are around 3gb, so message me if you want a copy, but overall not hard to create~~

+link to dataset [here](https://drive.google.com/open?id=18ctkrR13XgiCMEgtIgRpQ8xuXIWTlWff).
+These are the annotations and xmls which are suitable for this Keras implementation or standard tensorflow detection pipelines